 Welcome to Tulum Mexico

 Breathe it in… the salty air, the wafting of floral incense, the deep sweetness of tropical flora and fauna…exhale slowly.
 You have arrived in Tulum.
 The magic of Tulum and the reason it has become such an extraordinary destination on the Yucatan Peninsula lies not only in the history of the nearby Mayan ruins of the same name, but in the energetic pull the city and sea have over those who come to visit.
+Below is our guide to making the best of your visit to Tulum.
+We hope you enjoy!

 1. Explore The Tulum Mayan Ruins

 The Tulum Ruins archaeological site is most likely what brought you to the region in the first place, so go see it!
 The energy of this magical, ancient place is what has been calling tourists here for centuries.
 The ruins are perched over the sea in a breathtaking locale near Tulum Centro.
-Don’t forget to bring your swimwear and hit the gorgeous beach, only accessible from the site.

 Guides are available at the entrance if you are keen to really understand the historical significance of the place, but strolling solo is always a pleasure too.